cucapra/dahlia/docs/overview.md

 ### Status

-Fuse is still early in its development.
-The current reference compiler can generate Vivado HLS C code using fuse code.
+Dahlia is still early in its development.
+The current reference compiler can generate Vivado HLS C code using Dahlia code.
 We have several ongoing projects:

-[**Fuse**][repo]: The language constructs and the reference compiler.
+[**Dahlia**][repo]: The language constructs and the reference compiler.
 We are focusing our efforts on building precise semantics and compiling down to various HLS backends to study their properties.

 [**FuTIL**][futil-repo] (Fuse Temporal Intermediary Language): An intermediary language for compiling high level languages down to RTL.
 Distinct from IRs like [FIRRTL][firrtl] which target the lower level problem of optimizing RTL code.

-**Fuse-to-RTL**: Ongoing project to directly generate RTL code from Fuse source programs using FuTIL.
+**Dahlia-to-RTL**: Ongoing project to directly generate RTL code from Dahlia source programs using FuTIL.

 ### Open Source